Law without law: from observer states to physics via algorithmic information theory: The rise and fall of objective reality

 \subsection{Probabilistic zombies}

-Theorem~\ref{TheNoZombies} shows in what sense our theory predicts the \emph{emergence of objective reality}: while the fundamental ontology is given by each observer's first-person perspective, there is nevertheless a tendency for observers to agree that they see a specific objective ``external world''.
+Theorem~\ref{TheNoZombies} shows in what sense our theory predicts the \emph{emergence of objective reality}: while the fundamental ontology is given by each observer's first-person perspective, there is nevertheless a tendency for observers to agree that they see a specific objective ``external world'': there is a \emph{single} computational ontological model (up to the locator function) that works for both.
 However, this theorem relies on two premises as formalized in Assumption~\ref{AssObjectivity}: \begin{itemize} \item \textbf{Bob is ``old/complex enough'':} the length $n=\ell(z)$ of Bob's observer state $z$ must be large. \item \textbf{Bob ``survives and remembers forever'':} the locator function $f_B$ that is supposed to read out Bob's state from Alice's world will always yield a consistently growing observer state, even in the very distant future. \end{itemize} While it seems plausible that both assumptions are satisfied \emph{approximately} in typical situations, they will not hold in all cases.
 In this subsection and the next, we will have a closer look at what happens if we drop these two assumptions.
-Let us start by dropping the first of the two --- namely, that Bob is ``old/complex enough'': \sobservation{Probabilistic zombies}{ObsYoungZombies}{ In the notation of Theorem~\ref{TheNoZombies}, the probabilities $\p_{3\rm rd}$ that determine the state of Bob$_{3\rm rd}$ in Alice's world, and $\p_{1\rm st}\equiv \p$ that determine Bob$_{1\rm st}$'s actual first-person chances, will in general be very different if the length $n$ ob Bob's observer state $z$ is small.
+Let us start by dropping the first of the two: \sobservation{Probabilistic zombies}{ObsYoungZombies}{ In the notation of Theorem~\ref{TheNoZombies}, the probabilities $\p_{3\rm rd}$ that determine the state of Bob$_{3\rm rd}$ in Alice's world, and $\p_{1\rm st}\equiv \p$ that determine Bob$_{1\rm st}$'s actual first-person chances, will in general be very different if the length $n$ of Bob's observer state $z$ is small.

 If this is the case, we will say that Bob$_{3\rm rd}$ is a ``probabilistic zombie'' for Alice.
 In particular, this will be the case if Bob's current state $z$ is \emph{too simple}, namely if ${\rm K}(z)\ll {\rm K}(\p_{3\rm rd})$. } As explained in Section~\ref{SecObjectivity}, this notion of ``probabilistic zombie'' vaguely resembles Wittgenstein's notion of a zombie~\cite{SEP}, but it is on the one hand more precise and on the other hand less intuitive.
 From Alice's perspective, it means that Bob$_{\rm 3rd}$ does \emph{not} faithfully (in probability) represent the actual first-person perspective of some corresponding Bob$_{\rm 1st}$.
 See the previous subsection for a more detailed explanation.